open-quantum-safe/liboqs/CONTRIBUTING.md

 To discuss the contribution of a new algorithm to liboqs master branch, please contact [Douglas Stebila](https://www.douglas.stebila.ca/about/contact/) or post an issue on GitHub for discussion.

-Additional information about contributing code, including coding conventions, can be found on the [wiki](https://github.com/open-quantum-safe/liboqs/wiki).
+Additional information, including coding conventions, can be found on the [wiki](https://github.com/open-quantum-safe/liboqs/wiki).

-Algorithms may be removed from liboqs master branch if they no longer meet the acceptance criteria, see the lifecycle section below.
+## Contributing other enhancements

+Bug reports can be filed as issues on GitHub.
+Please use the "bug" label and indicate which version of liboqs the issue relates to (by specifying the commit hash), and what platform was in use (CPU, operating system, compiler).

+If you have some improvements to an algorithm, are interested in getting liboqs to build on a new platform, or want to explore integrating liboqs into a new application, feel free to open an issue or contribute a pull request.

 ## Lifecycle

-**Release cycle:** We aim to make releases of liboqs master branch every 2 to 3 months.
-Plans for each individual release can be found on our [Github projects board](https://github.com/open-quantum-safe/liboqs/projects/).
+**Release cycle:** We aim to make releases 2 to 3 months.
+Plans for each individual release can be found on the [Github projects board](https://github.com/open-quantum-safe/liboqs/projects/).

 **Versioning:** For approximately the period 2018-2019, we plan to label our releases with a variant of semantic versioning, using the notation *0.Y.Z*.
 Semantic versioning allows that anything may change between *0.whatever* versions.
 We intend to use *X.Y.Z* labelling as follows, for *X=0*.